Using message template helpers - Amazon Pinpoint

 Using message template helpers

-With Pinpoint templates, customers can create reusable message templates based on the Handlebars.js language.
+With Amazon Pinpoint templates, customers can create reusable message templates based on the Handlebars.js language.
 Helpers provide a variety of features like formatting a price to a specific Region's currency or adding a time zone-based location.
 A helper can use a specific string or integer for the value or a specific Amazon Pinpoint message variable.

 These are the categories of helpers, described in the following sections:

 This section describes the built-in helpers provided by Handlebars.
-For the full list see Built-in Helpers at handlebarsjs.com.
+For the full list, see Built-in Helpers at handlebarsjs.com.
 These are the built-in helpers:

 • each – Iterates a list.